Table of Contents

 Keywords are more important than Ideas.

 When I first started learning making android apps, I was still in college and I was barely passing.
-I never liked going to classes.
-I didn’t have many friends and the ones I had ,always sought pleasure in demeaning others and laughed at others’ misery.
-I was just killing time and avoiding facing the reality by playing computer games and thus piling over my misery and loneliness because in the inside, I was desperate to change my condition.
+Throughout my life, I had been told that education is the key to success so I was fed up.
+I stopped going to classes.
+I didn’t have many friends and the ones I had always sought pleasure in demeaning others.
+I was just killing time and avoided facing reality.
+I played computer games throughout the day and thus piled over my misery and loneliness because in the inside, I was desperate to change my condition.